anasty17/mirror-leech-telegram-bot/README.md

 - `RCLONE_PATH` is like `GDRIVE_ID` a default path for mirror.
 In additional to those variables `DEFAULT_UPLOAD` to choose the default tool whether it's rclone or google-api-python-client.
 - If `DEFAULT_UPLOAD` = 'rc' then you must fill `RCLONE_PATH` with path as default one or with `rcl` to select destination path on each new task.
 - If `DEFAULT_UPLOAD` = 'gd' then you must fill `GDRIVE_ID` with folder/TD id.
-- If rclone.conf uploaded from usetting or added in `rclone/{user_id}.conf` then RCLONE_PATH must start with `mrcc:`.
+- If rclone.conf uploaded from usetting or added in `rclone/{user_id}.conf` then `RCLONE_PATH` must start with `mrcc:`.
-- Whenever you want to write path manually to use user rclone.conf that added from usetting you must add the `mrcc:` at the beginning.
+- Whenever you want to write path manually to use user rclone.conf that added from usetting then you must add the `mrcc:` at the beginning.

 ------